Efficient calibration for imperfect epidemic models with applications to the analysis of COVID-19: Theoretical Properties

 By the delta method, the following corollary extends the result of Theorem \ref{thm:calibration} to a function of the $L_2$-estimator, which we denote as $g(\hat{\theta}_n)$.

 \begin{corollary} For a function $g$ satisfying the property that $\nabla g(\theta^*)$ exists and is non-zero valued, we have

 as $n\rightarrow \infty$. \end{corollary}

 Corollary \ref{cor:deltamethod} provides a theoretical support for the estimation and inference of some commonly used quantities of interest in epidemiology, such as the basic reproduction rate, which measures the transmission potential of a disease.
-For instance, in an SIR model the basic reproduction rate is a ratio of two calibration parameters, that is, $g(\theta_1,\theta_2)=\theta_1/\theta_2$, where $\theta_1=\beta$ and $\theta_2=\gamma$.
+For instance, in the SEIR model \eqref{eq:detSEIRmodel} the basic reproduction rate is a ratio of two of the calibration parameters, that is, $g(\theta)=\beta/\gamma$.
 The result of Corollary \ref{cor:deltamethod} can then be applied to construct the confidence intervals for the basic reproduction rate.

 When estimating the unknown parameters in compartmental models, the parameter of interest $\theta^*$ in \eqref{eq:trueparameter} is $q$-dimensional, while the parameter space of the Poisson model, $y_i\sim \text{Poi}(\lambda(x_i))$, contains an infinite dimensional function space that covers $\lambda$.
 Therefore, the calibration problem is regarded as a semiparametric problem.
 For these problems, the estimation method that can reach the highest estimation efficiency is called \textit{semiparametric efficient} \citep{bickel1993efficient,kosorok2008}.
 Specifically, let $\Lambda$ be an infinite dimensional parameter space whose true value is $\lambda_0$.
 Suppose that $T_n$ is an estimator for $\theta^*$ and $\sqrt{n}(T_n-\theta^*)$ is asymptotically normal.
 Let $\Lambda_0$ be an arbitrary finite dimensional space of $\Lambda$ that satisfies $\lambda_0\in\Lambda_0$.
 Consider the same calibration problem but with the parameter space $\Lambda_0$, then under this parametric assumption and some regularity conditions, an efficient estimator can be obtained by the maximum likelihood method, which is denoted by $S^{\Lambda_0}_n$.
 Then, the estimator $T_n$ is called \textit{semiparametric efficient} if there exists a $\Lambda_0$ such that $S^{\Lambda_0}_n$ has the same asymptotic variance as $T_n$.
 More details regarding the semiparametric efficiency can be found in \citep{tuo2015efficient,bickel1993efficient,kosorok2008}.
 It can be shown in the following theorem that the proposed $L_2$-estimator is semiparametric efficient.